Interested in joining our team? Check out the employment page for openings.

 High Sierra Associate Program Director of Course Delivery

-Elena Chin (she/her) will be joining the High Sierra admin as the Associate Program Director of Course Delivery.
+Elena Chin (she/her) is the Associate Program Director of Course Delivery in the High Sierra.
 Elena identifies as a cis, straight, half first-generation, US woman of color.
-Elena has been working in the Outdoor Education field for 7+ years, including as a field instructor for OBCA in the Bay Area and with NOLS since 2013, spending many nights in the field.
-More recently Elena has been in the role of Field Staffing Recruitment and Development Coordinator for NOLS.
+At 16 she took an Outward Bound course in Sabah, Borneo, that changed her life.
+Thanks to that course, Elena has been working in the outdoor education field for 10+ years, including as a field instructor for OBCA in the Bay Area, with NOLS, and at UC San Diego, often spending more nights outside than not every year.

 "It feels really wonderful to be working for an organization such as Outward Bound." - Eli Fox (he/him) When he was 14 years old, he had the opportunity to go on a 21-day multi-activity course in the Colorado Rocky Mountains.
 On that trip, like so many people, he felt a new sense of pride and accomplishment which only arises when completing the rite of passage that is Outward Bound.
 At that point, he learned from his instructors that working in the wilderness is a viable career path, so he set out on it, and 12 years later he now works for Outward Bound California!

 He could not be happier, as it is extremely fulfilling to be offering similar transformative experiences to what he went through and seeing the different lessons and experiences these young adults (and adults and veterans) are taking away today.